Qajar art: Lacquerware

+Several prominent artists made names for themselves by either producing lacquerware, or developing their own styles.
+Some of the more notable artists were Mohammed Ali Ashraf, Mohammad Sadiq, Mohammed Baqir, and Abu Talib.
+Two different schools of art emerged during this period; the Abu Talib style, also known as the Machine Turning style, and the Imami School.
+The Machine Turning style is expressed in linear abstract designs while the Imami School is characterized by highly detailed florals.

+Calligraphy

 Calligraphy is and has been the definitive Persian art form.
 There exists a prohibition in Islam against the depiction of sentient beings, similar to the Jewish rule against graven images, and as such, calligraphy and its associated art forms became a very important part of Islamic expression.
-Upon the introduction of the Arabic script to Persia, the people therein set themselves to making it their own.
+Upon the introduction of the Arabic script to Iran, the people therein set themselves to making it their own.